 Green Fair Oxford (with Oxfordfolio) @ Oxford Town Hall Sunday Dec 1 from 10am-4 pm.

-I gave a similar talk at McGill University (Montreal) last Wednesday.
+I gave a similar talk at McGill University (Montreal) on October 30.
 Among the audience was a distinguished Professor of Computing.
 His 60th birthday was honoured by his research community with a three-day symposium, called Prakash Fest, held at Oxford University.
 Kerelan born Prakash made a comment that made me realise that I had got the character of Ramma right in Sculpting the Elephant.
 He said Ramma going alone to Oxford is rare.
 An Indian PhD student at McGill insisted to him, ‘I am here by myself for myself.
 I am not a wife!’
 He said that was unusual because most female masters students accompany their husbands.
 I wanted Ramma to be a strong and independent woman but for readers to realise that was harder for her than for most Western women.
 I wanted Ramma to be like his PHD student!